eorfanakis/OpenMM_Machine_Learnkng_Force_Field/README.md

 Python scripts are used throughout the workflow for data preparation and automation.
 ASE, the Atomic Simulation Environment, is used to:

-- represent molecular structures;
+- represent molecular structures
-- read and write molecular configurations;
+- read and write molecular configurations
-- convert configurations to `.extxyz` format;
+- convert configurations to `.extxyz` format
 - interface generated geometries with ORCA calculations.

 ### ORCA